Chasing Ghosts: A Simulation-to-Real Olfactory Navigation Stack with Optional Vision Augmentation: Supplementary Material

 \subsection{Training of Reinforcement Learning Algorithms}

 In order to construct any learning algorithm for navigation, we needed to solidify the states for which the UAV could possibly reside and the actions available to it in each state.
 We deduced that for each of 9 different states, 7 actions were possible: turn slightly left (45°), turn slightly right (45°), turn hard left (90°), turn hard right (90°), surge forward, cast left, or cast right.
-The 9 states are detailed below in Table \ref{tab:sm_rl_states_actions}.
+Table \ref{tab:sm_rl_states_actions} below details the 9 states.

-Two TD($\lambda$) algorithms were selected for simulation as a possible navigation algorithm: Q($\lambda$) and Expected SARSA($\lambda$).
+We selected two TD($\lambda$) algorithms for simulation as a possible navigation algorithm: Q($\lambda$) and Expected SARSA($\lambda$).

-Q-learning is an off-policy temporal-difference (TD) method that directly estimates the optimal action–value function without requiring adherence to the policy used for exploration \cite{Watkins1989}.
-It learns a policy that selects state–action transitions yielding the highest reward and is among the most widely adopted TD algorithms in reinforcement learning due to its computational simplicity and its effectiveness in approximating long-term cumulative return.
+Q-learning is an off-policy temporal-difference (TD) method that directly estimates the optimal action–value function without requiring adherence to the policy that drives exploration \cite{Watkins1989}.
+It learns a policy that selects state–action transitions yielding the highest reward and ranks among the most widely adopted TD algorithms in reinforcement learning due to its computational simplicity and its effectiveness in approximating long-term cumulative return.

 Greedy Q-learning performs well in settings where rewards are clearly defined for each state.
 From an intuitive standpoint, an agent that optimizes expected reward is better positioned to approximate the latent reward structure of an environment than an agent that strictly maximizes instantaneous reward, as in standard Q-learning.
-This distinction becomes particularly relevant in environments characterized by continuous gradients of a target compound.
+This distinction becomes particularly relevant in environments that contain continuous gradients of a target compound.
 However, complications arise when the environment contains regions devoid of the target signal.
 During early training, reward assignments in such regions are highly uncertain, causing a Q-learner to maximize an unreliable objective.
 In contrast, an Expected SARSA learner \cite{Sutton1998} estimates the expectation over possible actions, thereby approximating the policy itself and effectively reducing loss.
-Although regularization can partially mitigate this issue, it does not fully resolve the instability introduced by erroneous reward estimates.
+Although regularization can partially mitigate this issue, it does not fully resolve the instability that erroneous reward estimates introduce.